top of page

 When to Seek Extra Support

-If anxiety is lasting weeks, getting worse, or stopping your child from attending school or enjoying daily life, it may be time to talk with a psychologist, school counsellor, or GP.
+If anxiety lasts for weeks, gets worse, or stops your child from attending school or enjoying daily life, it may be time to talk with a psychologist, school counsellor, or GP.
 Early support can prevent anxiety from becoming entrenched and help your child build lifelong coping skills.

 A Gentle Reminder

 Children don’t choose anxiety.
 They experience it.
-With patience, understanding, and the right support, most children learn that they can handle their worries and that school can become a place of safety and growth again.
+With patience, understanding, and the right support, most children learn that they can handle their worries.
+School can become a place of safety and growth again.

 Comments